What is workplace bullying

 What are my rights?

 All companies and organisations in Australia must make sure their workers are not exposed to health and safety risks in the workplace.
 This includes having systems in place to prevent and respond to workplace bullying.
+By law, if a person reports bullying behaviour, an employer has to go through a proper complaint handling process.

 There are also laws about discrimination in the workplace, and laws against sexual harassment.
 Violent behaviour, threatening behaviour, and stalking are also illegal.